Law of the People's Republic of China on the Protection of Minors

 The State encourages scientific research institutions and science and technology-related social organizations, to carry out activities popularizing science among minors.

-Article 47:Relevant provisions must not be violated by any organization or individual to limit the care or preferences that minors are entitled to.
+Article 47:Relevant provisions must not be violated by any organization or individual to limit the care or preferential treatment that minors are entitled to.

 Article 49: News media shall strengthen publicity on the protection of minors, and conduct public opinion oversight on violations of minors' rights and interests.
 News media interviews on incidents involving minors shall be objective, cautious, and appropriate, and must not violate minors' lawful rights and interests such as in their reputation and privacy.